iMinichrispy/GT-Buses/README.md

     - Parallax effect
 - Nothing having to do with favoriting routes or notification center should be on deivces <ios8
 - Notification remove observer
-- Ordering for favorites is not maintained
-    - Fixed wen switched from Set to array - see if duplicates are affected
 - Support accessibility text
 - Stops where combining stops into stop group by stopid's would be useful:
     - Fitten Hall (fitthall), stopId=0022